marcinguy/aflplusplus-fpicker-frida/README.md

 Make fpicker with

-make fpicker-linux (did in chroot linux env - termux) (Not working)
+make fpicker-linux (did in chroot linux env - termux) (Not working yet)

+For fpicket a NDK Andoird Project would be better.
+Maybe also for AFL++.
+VS building from chroot Clang12 (termux)